 - Schedule preventative maintenance.
 A critical component of a church facilities manager’s job is to track and maintain the church’s assets.
 How do you accomplish this currently?
 Not knowing what assets you have and when they need to be serviced could potentially lead to unexpected — and costly — maintenance emergencies.
 You must learn to be proactive in this area.

 - Prioritize and organize workflow.
 Are you still using a clipboard, sticky notes or an antiquated spreadsheet to track work order requests?
 What ways do you organize and prioritize the tasks that need to be done daily?
 Weekly?
 Monthly?
 Instead of attempting to perform this monumental job manually, consider using a system such as a collaborative operations software to help save your church both time and money.
 Becoming adept at this skill is of the utmost importance.
-Click here to learn more about how a collaborative operations software system like Common Areas can help.

 - Communicate effectively.
 Streamlining communication amongst all parties involved in maintaining the church’s facilities is important.
 Collaboration and clear lines of communication between your internal staff, outside vendors and volunteers help to make assigning and tracking work orders more effective.
 The answers to who is working on what, when, and for what duration become much more transparent when this particular skill is mastered.